 The assay consists of two steps.
 After the enzymatic reaction is finished, ATP and ADP are present in the well.
-The first step is to add the ADP-GloTM Reagent resulting in the elimination of the remaining ATP.
-The second step is to convert the remaining ADP into ATP by adding Kinase Detection Reagent.
+The first step is to add the ADP-Glo[TM] Reagent resulting in the elimination of the remaining ADP into ATP by adding Kinase Detection Reagent.
 This reagent also contains everything needed to measure the newly generated ATP with the help of a luciferase/luciferin reaction.
 The luminescence measured after incubation is proportional to the ADP concentration generated during the enzymatic reaction.